Initiatives for Environment

 JHR believes that the climate change action, which are being discussed as a global initiative, are not restrictions on economic growth but are key to generate a major shift in industrial structure and strong growth through drastically transforming the economy and society, encouraging investment and improving productivity.
 Therefore, JHR recognizes that properly identifying, assessing, and managing the "risks" and "opportunities" caused by climate change is essential to enhancing business resilience and ensuring our sustainability, and has positioned action to climate change as one of our materialities (key issues).

-Expression of Support for the TCFD recommendations by the Asset Management Company
+Expression of Support for the TCFD Recommendations by the Asset Management Company

 TCFD is the "Task Force on Climate-related Financial Disclosures" established by the Financial Stability Board (FSB) in 2015 to encourage companies to disclose appropriate information and to encourage investors and others to make appropriate investment decisions, and recommended disclosure themes within the framework in its final report in 2017.